 There has been a recommendation by the 7th Central Pay Commission to lower the percentage of HRA for all categories of employees who work for the Central Government.
+Earlier, the HRA was paid at the rate of 30% of the Basic Pay for Class X cities, 20% for Class Y cities, and 10% for Class Z cities.
 The percentages have been rationalised to 24% of the Basic Pay for Class X cities, 16% for Class Y cities, and 8% for Class Z cities.
-A city with population of 50 lakh and more qualifies as a Class X city, while cities with 5 lakh people to 50 lakh people are considered as Class Y cities, and those with populations under 5 lakh are regarded as Class Z cities.
+A city with a population of 50 lakh and more qualifies as a Class X city, while cities with a population of 5 lakh to 50 lakh are considered as Class Y cities, and those with populations under 5 lakh are regarded as Class Z cities.

-The 7th Central Pay Commission has also made a recommendation to revise the rate of House Rent Allowance to 27%, 18% and 9% for Class X, Class Y, and Class Z cities respectively when Dearness Allowance is more than 50%.
+However, since the revised HRAs might not be sufficient for the employees that fall under a lower pay bracket, the 7th Central Pay Commission decided that the HRA should not be less than Rs.5,400 for Class X cities, Rs.3,600 for Class Y cities, and Rs.1,800 for Class Z cities.
+These amounts have been calculated at 30%, 20%, and 10% of the minimum pay of Rs.18,000.
+The 7th Central Pay Commission has also made a recommendation to revise the rate of House Rent Allowance to 27%, 18% and 9% for Class X, Class Y, and Class Z cities, respectively when Dearness Allowance is more than 50%.
 A recommendation has also been made to further revise the percentage of HRA to 30%, 20% and 10% for Class X, Class Y and Class Z cities when Dearness Allowance exceeds 100%.

 So far as the issuance of allowance to the current employees of Central Government is concerned, House Rent Allowance is the most crucial factor as it is offered so that the personnel are compensated for living in a rented house.
 HRA regulations are permitted for receiving allowance even if the personnel is residing in his/her own house.